 Another more subtle bit on The Joker impersonating Black Mask.
 The Devs claimed Black Mask's design was based on his incarnation in The Batman.
 The suit Joker wears while disguised as Black Mask is almost a dead-ringer for the suit he wore in Batman: The Dark Knight Returns.

-When snooping on some of Black Mask's thugs, one will mention if his colleagues have noticed how he's acting odd lately.
-Namely, he's been cracking a lot more jokes than usual.
+When snooping on some of Black Mask's thugs, a few will mention if their colleagues have noticed how he's acting odd lately.
+Namely, he's become a lot more violent, whilst another notes he's been cracking a lot more jokes than usual.

 Free-Fall Fight: A short one when the Joker is blown from the Royal Hotel and Batman dives after him to Save the Villain, the two having a brief mid-air scuffle before they land.